dcomtois/summarytools/README.md

 When using `dfSummary()` in *Rmarkdown* documents, it is generally a good idea to exclude a column or two to avoid margin overflow.
-Since the *Valid* and *NA* columns are redundant, we can generally drop either one of them.
+Since the *Valid* and *Missing* columns are redundant, we can drop either one of them.

 ``` r
 dfSummary(tobacco, plain.ascii = FALSE, style = "grid",